IngallsLabUW/GBT_uptake_and_use/targeted/UptakeKinetics/README.md

 "Monte.Carlo.Uptake.Model.R"
 This script takes the initial uptake rate data as a starting place and does a monte carlo error analysis to determine the uptake kintetics and associated uncertainty
-Note that this takes a long time to run since it generates 1000 models It also does the analysis two ways for each experiment - parameterizing dGBT and without parameterizing dGBT
+Note that this takes a long time to run since it generates 1000 models It also does the analysis two ways for each experiment - parameterizing dGBT and without parameterizing dGBT.

 Inputs:
 1) "GBT_Uptake_Rates_w_StdError.csv"  from Script 1

 Output:
 1) "GBT Uptake K1 all Monte Carlo Model Resuls.csv" and "GBT Uptake K2 all Monte Carlo Model Resuls.csv"
 2) "GBT Uptake K1 all Monte Carlo Model Resuls no dGBT.csv" and "GBT Uptake K2 all Monte Carlo Model Resuls no dGBT.csv"